strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/guides/helper-plugin.md

 ```

 :::note
 The props will be different.
-Please refer to the documentation for the `EmptyStateLayout` component.
+Please refer to the Strapi Design System [documentation for the `EmptyStateLayout` component](https://design-system-git-main-strapijs.vercel.app/?path=/docs/design-system-components-emptystatelayout--docs).
 :::

 ### FilterListURLQuery